 Then Elkanah her husband said to her, "Hannah, why do you weep?
 Why do you not eat?
 And why is your heart grieved?
 Am I not better to you than ten sons?"
 So Hannah arose after they had finished eating and drinking in Shiloh.
 Now Eli the priest was sitting on the seat by the doorpost of the tabernacle of the Lord.
 And she was in bitterness of soul, and prayed to the Lord and wept in anguish.
 Then she made a vow and said, "O Lord of hosts, if You will indeed look on the affliction of Your maidservant and remember me, and not forget Your maidservant, but will give Your maidservant a male child, then I will give him to the Lord all the days of his life, and no razor shall come upon his head."

 a.
 Hannah, why do you weep? . . .
 Am I not better to you than ten sons?
-In Elkanah’s response to Hannah’s sorrow, we see that he really does love her; yet, as many men, he is at least somewhat insensitive to her.
-He does not recognize that she had needs that he could not fulfill (such as the desire to be a mother).
+In Elkanah's response to Hannah's sorrow, we see that he really did love her; yet like many men he was insensitive.
+He did not recognize that she had needs he could not fulfill (such as the desire to be a mother).

 b.
-Hannah was in bitterness of soul and great anguish; yet she did the right thing.
+Prayed to the Lord: Hannah was in bitterness of soul and great anguish yet she did the right thing.
 Hannah took those bitter and anguished feelings to God honestly in prayer.

 c.
-O Lord of hosts: Hannah begins her prayer by calling on the Lord of hosts.
-The title Lord of hosts is used some 260 times in the Old Testament, and has the idea “Lord of the Mighty Armies.”
-Hannah feels attacked by her rival, and so calls on the Lord of Mighty Armies to be her protector!
+O Lord of hosts: Hannah began her prayer by calling on the Lord of hosts.
+This title is used some 260 times in the Old Testament, and has the idea "Lord of the Mighty Armies."
+Hannah felt attacked by her rival, so she called on the Lord of Mighty Armies to be her protector.

 d.
-She made a vow: Hannah promises her son to the work of the Lord, vowing that he will be a Nazirite from birth (I will give him to the Lord all the days of his life, and no razor shall come upon his head).
+She made a vow: Hannah promised her son to the work of the Lord, vowing he would be a Nazirite from birth (I will give him to the Lord all the days of his life, and no razor shall come upon his head).
 According to Numbers 6, the vow of a Nazirite included the following:

-i.
-Abstinence from any product from a grape vine, signifying distance from all fleshly pleasures.
+· Abstinence from any product from a grape vine, signifying distance from all fleshly pleasures

-ii.
-Taking no part in any mourning for the dead, nor to come near a dead body, because the dead show the corruption and the fruit of sin.
-Also, because the Nazirite had greater concerns than the ordinary joys and sorrows of life.
+· Taking no part in any mourning for the dead, nor to come near a dead body, because the dead show the corruption and the fruit of sin.
+Also, this showed that the Nazirite had greater concerns than the ordinary joys and sorrows of life

-iii.
-Never cutting the hair, because it was a public, visible sign to others of the vow.
+· Never cutting the hair because it was a public, visible sign to others of the vow

-iv.
-Typically, the vow of a Nazirite was taken for a set and rather short period of time.
-Samuel and Samson (Judges 13:5) were unique, because they were Nazirites from birth.
+· Typically, the vow of a Nazirite was taken for a set and rather short period of time.
+Samuel and Samson (Judges 13:5) were unique because they were Nazirites from birth

 e.
-I will give him to the Lord all the days of his life: The child born would be a Levite, and being of that tribe, would be already dedicated unto the Lord, because God regarded the tribe of Levi as His own special possession.
-But the time of a Levite’s special dedication to the Lord only lasted from the age of 30 to 50 (Numbers 4:2-3).
-Here, Hannah was taking something that already belonged to the Lord in some sense, and gave it again to the Lord in a greater way - for the whole life, and in a the dedication of a Nazirite, which was a greater consecration than a Levite.
+I will give him to the Lord all the days of his life: The child was already dedicated as a Levite because God regarded the tribe of Levi as His own special possession.
+But the time of a Levite's special dedication to the Lord only lasted from the age of 30 to 50 (Numbers 4:2-3).
+Hannah took something that already belonged to the Lord and gave it again to Him in a greater way - for the whole life, and in the dedication of a Nazirite, which was a greater consecration than a Levite.

 i.
-Even so, we may be dedicated unto the Lord - but is there a greater dedication God wants from us?
-It would have been easy for Hannah to say, “I don’t need to dedicate my child to the Lord, because he is already dedicated.”
-But there was a deeper dedication the Lord was trying to draw out of Hannah.
-Is there a deeper dedication the Lord is trying to draw out of you?
+Even so, we may be dedicated unto the Lord - but it is possible to give God a greater dedication.
+It would be easy for Hannah to say, "I don't need to dedicate my child to the Lord, because he is already dedicated."
+But there was a deeper dedication for the Lord to draw out of Hannah.

 4. (12-14) Eli, the high priest, watches Hannah's silent prayer.